 If the directors initiate the process, then this may be done by means of a pre-packaged route.
 Please visit Pre-Pack Administration for further details.

-To discuss the administration process please call Phil or another member of our team on 0333 014 3454.
+To discuss the administration process or to speak directly to one of our licensed insolvency practitioners, please call Phil or another member of our team on 0333 014 3454.
 Alternatively, visit one of our local offices or email us: firstname.lastname@example.org